 A NEW MUSICAL is currently under development, featuring some of the brightest musical talents the North East has to offer, and with a name like ‘Steel and Iron’, there is no need to guess the subject matter of its literary location.

-Producer and Co Writer Katie Gibson, from Twenty Seven Productions has enlisted an A Class creative team, featuring the likes of chart topping Alistair Griffin, home grown family group Cattle and Cane, and even award winning and critically acclaimed writer Ishy Din.
+Producer and Co Writer Katie Gibson (Victoria), from Twenty Seven Productions has enlisted an A Class creative team, featuring the likes of chart topping Alistair Griffin, home grown family group Cattle and Cane, with backing from local authorities and additional writing from Paul Smith of Maximo Park.
 Gibson is excited and keen to ask the question “what happens to a place that is defined by its heritage and industry, when those are taken away from it?”
+This project was first conceived by Twenty Seven in 2016 and since then, they have developed some amazing anthems and a strong identity moving forward.

 Cattle and Cane’s brother and sister duo are no strangers to writing about Middlesbrough’s past, and most recently their lyrics to hit song “Infant Hercules” were printed on the inside of Middlesbrough FC’s home strip.
 “I’m absolutely loving this” says Helen Hamill, one half of Cattle and Cane, “I’m so proud to be working on something so positive about the area.”